 - Soviet Union:

 - This is what happened to Aleksei Stakhanov in Stalin's USSR.
 After winning a coal extracting competition, he was presented as an insanely productive miner, to serve as an example to other workers, with the purpose of making them work beyond their production quotas and show the world how performant the "New Man" was.
 He made a comfortable career for the regime thanks to that.
 Of course, decades later, his alleged exploits were proven greatly exaggerated, but a city is still named after him.
 In some countries like France, someone who works beyond reason is called a "stakhanovist".

 - The Soviets later elevated cosmonaut Yuri Gagarin as a hero for the Soviet Union, and in his case, he remains someone who really did something to merit his elevation and was genuinely popular among the people.
 Other attempts to elevate Soviet heroes include athletes and war heroes (such as Vassily mentioned above, but he was merely one of many).

 - John Henry, the famous "steel drivin' man" of song and story.
-From what little is known, he really did win his famous duel against the steam drill, a truly herculean feat that required him to swing a 12 pound sledgehammer in each hand.
-While it's probably not true he then "laid down his hammer and died" afterwards, the steam drill was able to repeat the feet the next day and John Henry was not.
+From what little is known, he really did win his famous duel against the steam drill, a truly herculean feat that required him to swing a twelve-pound sledgehammer in each hand.
+While it's probably not true he then "laid down his hammer and died" afterwards, the steam drill was able to repeat the feat the next day and John Henry was not.
 Over the years, various people have re-purposed an event that was probably staged to settle a bet into everything from the story of a generically American folk hero to a specifically African-American folk hero to a heroic labor action.
-As for the real John Henry, his name appears in the pension records of the Chesapeake and Ohio railroad, and and the Norfolk and Western Railroad later named a powerful experimental locomotive after him.
+As for the real John Henry, his name appears in the pension records of the Chesapeake and Ohio railroad, and the Norfolk and Western Railroad later named a powerful experimental locomotive after him.